if (screen && screen.width > 768)

 1. All Colors Change A Little When They are Backlit

 When you think about this, it makes sense that colors could appear a little lighter or more vibrant when they have concentrated light behind them.
-Darker colors like black can appear really dark grey whereas a very faint design could appear a little washed out.
-For this reason, many print teams and display shops will not offer color matching options for backlit displays.
+Darker colors like black can appear more grey or blue depending on the location and warmth of the LEDs.
+Whereas a very faint design could appear washed out and almost not backlit at all.
+Some print teams and display shops will not offer color matching options for backlit graphics because it can be very hard to guarantee a specific color once its backlit.

-Vibrant colors work best as the illumination boosts their natural vibrancy.
-We recommend using these colors as key elements for your design.
+Vibrant colors work best as the illumination boosts their natural vibrancy but you still have to use them correctly.
+We recommend using these colors to contrast other colors and key elements for your design.

 same space graphic with LEDs off vs LEDs on

-Same design with the LEDs off and the LEDs on
+Same design with the LEDs off (left) and the LEDs on (right)

-Acknowledging that colors will appear a little different with concentrated LEDs behind them compared to a standard exhibit is important when creating a booth design.
-This helps you adjust your design and color selections accordingly but it also helps to set the right expectation for the final print.
+Acknowledging that colors will appear a little different with LEDs behind them compared to a standard exhibit or digital file is important when creating the right expectation and a successful booth design.
+This helps you adjust your design and color selections accordingly so the final product properly represents your branding.

 2. Try To Avoid “Fringe Colors”